MCTowerChallenge/MCTC-Plugin/README.md

 # TowerChallenge
-PaperMC Plugin with utilities for running Tower Challenges
+PaperMC Plugin with utilities for running MCTC